 There are many unseen pieces affecting the greater whole that young people (and many adults) might not understand.
 One approach to lifting this conceptual curtain for students is assigning the BrainPOP video on the topic prior to class, flipping the instruction.
 Try BrainPOP's Make-a-Map tool, which is an open-ended concept map, a playful assessment, to have students demonstrate interconnections.
 Making Climate Change Games At a recent conference, I learned about EcoChains: Arctic Crisis.
+When students make their own climate-themed games, they will gain a deeper understanding of the topic.

 Climate Wizard.
 Global Warming Effects Map - Effects of Global Warming.
 The World's First Solar Road Is Producing More Energy Than Expected.
 Renewable Energy.
 This Living Lab offers you a chance to evaluate the renewable energy sources in the U.S.

 Although water, wind, and other renewables may seem free, the cost comes in collecting and transporting the energy to the places where energy is needed.
 Greenhouse gas benchmark reached.
 For the first time since we began tracking carbon dioxide in the global atmosphere, the monthly global average concentration of this greenhouse gas surpassed 400 parts per million in March 2015, according to NOAA’s latest results.

+Extreme Ice Survey - Extreme Ice Survey.
+Earth Vision Institute, Founded by James Balog.
+Science.
+EARTH HOUR.
+Download NASA's Eyes.
+Seize Your Power.
+Sea Ice Atlas.
+Ivanpah.
+How Were Fossil Fuels Formed?
+Return to Challenges of Non-Renewable Energy This slideshow was produced by George Vibranz and Anne Glausser.
 Shale gas is a fossil fuel that formed millions of years ago.
 Different kinds of fossil fuels — coals, oils, and natural gases — formed as dead plants and animals decayed.
 Scientists refer to such remains as “organic matter.”
 The element carbon is the foundation for organic matter on Earth.
-This narrated slide show is part of our Challenges of Non-Renewable Energy series.
-Pre-viewing Questions What do you already know about fossil fuels?
-Focus Questions for Viewing How did shale form over time?
+Getting the Picture.
+The Big Energy Question.
+Interactive Map: Four Ways to Look at Carbon Footprints.

+About this graphic Graphics by Stephen Rountree and Adam Marr Source: World Resources Institute CAIT 2.0 climate data explorer Emissions data and national boundaries are from 2010.
+Carbon Dioxide.
+U.S. Geological Survey: Climate and Land Use Change.
+Getting the Picture.
+Footprint Basics - Overview.
+Human activities consume resources and produce waste, and as our populations grow and global consumption increases, it is essential that we measure nature’s capacity to meet these demands.
 The Ecological Footprint has emerged as one of the world’s leading measures of human demand on nature.
 Simply put, Ecological Footprint Accounting addresses whether the planet is large enough to keep up with the demands of humanity.
 The Footprint represents two sides of a balance sheet.
 On the asset side, biocapacity represents the planet’s biologically productive land areas including our forests, pastures, cropland and fisheries.